 SMEs carrying the burden of Autumn Budget

 Small & Medium Business Enterprises (SMEs) are the foundations of the UK economy.
-This budget will see them carrying the burden of ‘fixing the foundations’.
+This Budget will see them carrying the burden of ‘fixing the foundations’.

-5th November 2024
+7th November 2024

 Anyone tempted to play budget bingo last week may have been primed to count the number of times the Chancellor was going to use the phrases ‘fixing the foundations’ and ‘growth’.
-Whilst much of what was announced had been flagged in the preceding weeks, what was surprising was just how much of the burden for fixing those foundations will fall on the UK’s SMEs, the very same group which will be charged with delivering the growth on which the economic plan is based.
+Whilst much of what was announced had been flagged in the preceding weeks, what was surprising was just how much of the burden for fixing those foundations will fall on UK’s SMEs, the very same group which will be charged with delivering the growth on which the economic plan is based.

-The issue for employers is further exacerbated by the announced increases in the National Living Wage (NLW).
+The issue for employers is further exacerbated by the announced increases in National Living Wage (NLW).
 Recent years have seen a series of increases in the NLW and what is clear is that this impacts not just the salary cost of the lowest-paid staff but also filters up to staff pay throughout the organisation.

 Business clients will be thankful that there were no significant changes to other key areas of business taxation.
 Specifically, it was reassuring to hear that the incentives for capital investment – the Annual Investment Allowance and Full Expensing – will be retained, and after a period of much change, it was good to see the Research and Development regime remaining untouched.

-Much of the speculation ahead of the budget concerned the capital taxes – Capital Gains Tax and Inheritance Tax (IHT) – with predictions that CGT rates might move in line with Income Tax rates.
+Much of the speculation ahead of the budget concerned the capital taxes – Capital Gains Tax (CGT) and Inheritance Tax (IHT) – with predictions that CGT rates might move in line with Income Tax rates.

 The changes to Inheritance Tax are likely to have a far bigger impact on SME business owners and their family wealth, however.